rasbot/remarkable-file-mover/README.md

 > SOURCE_PATH=C:\Users\Azathoth\Pictures\suspended.png

-Connect the remarkable via a USB cable and make sure it is not sleeping.
+Connect the reMarkable via a USB cable and make sure it is not sleeping.
 Now, in the terminal, run:

 ```bash
 $ .\src\push_to_device.bat